 Create a culture of continuous research

-Our panel, Using discovery and research to influence key product decisions, saw Cindy Alvarez, Michelle Lotia, Steve Portigal, and Eli Montgomery discuss discovery and research and provide insights on how it can be used to influence key product decisions.
+Our panel, Using discovery and research to influence key product decisions, saw Cindy Alvarez, Michelle Lotia, Steve Portigal, and Saielle DaSilva discuss discovery and research and provide insights on how it can be used to influence key product decisions.

 To build a culture of continuous research among product teams, regularly come up with questions.
 Steve Portigal says thinking of specific questions that feel exploratory gives you grounding and strategies to act on.
 Everyone has a part to play in research.
 If all teams are doing this even once a week, it increases the answers you have to these grounded questions.
 Michelle says that the trick is to understand how research works in your company, and how you can get the help that you need and access to the tools needed to do so.